 Design template – click herefor True and here for North

-Paint the wood pieces with a base coat in black paint and let dry
+Firstly, paint the wood pieces with a base coat in black paint and let dry

-When the black paint is dry, cover it completely with a coat of white paint.
+Once the black paint is dry, cover it completely with a coat of white paint.
 Let this layer dry.

 Take the sandpaper and lightly sand away the white layer of paint in some spots, creating a distressed effect, try to use a light hand when sanding so that the black layer of paint doesn’t get sanded off too.

-Use the graphite paper and a pencil to transfer the design onto the face of your bookends.
+Secondly, use the graphite paper and a pencil to transfer the design onto the face of your bookends.
 You could use your own design or freehand anything you like here too

 Colour in the design using the paint pens

-Assemble two wood pieces to create an L shape.
+Finally, assemble two wood pieces to create an L shape.
 Add a third piece to make a front face for the design to go on.
 You could also use a solid wood block if you have one (I had these little wood plaques in my stash so decided to use them up)